section-engineering-education/engineering-education/content/articles/custom-api-with-kotlin-mvvm/index.md

 title: Custom Django API with Kotlin MVVM
 description: In this article, we will build an authentication API using the Django rest framework and consume the API in an android application following the MVVM pattern.
 author: jerim-kaura
-date: 2022-04-25T00:00:00-09:00
+date: 2022-05-31T00:00:00-09:00
-topics: [API, Mobile]
+topics: [API]
 excerpt_separator: <!--more-->
 images:

  - url: /engineering-education/custom-api-with-kotlin-mvvm/hero.png
    alt: Custom Django API with Kotlin MVVM example image
 ---
 Django rest framework is a powerful tool for developing web APIs.
 It provides developers with great flexibility and abstraction that achieves great functionalities; in just a few lines of code.
 As a result, developers currently adopt it with the added advantage of providing the browsable API.
 <!--more-->
 Model-View-ViewModel (MVVM) is a design pattern that separates the program logic from the user interface operations.
 The pattern is adapted for its ease in unit testing, modularity and code organization for comfort in debugging.

-In this article, we will build an authentication API using the Django rest framework and consume the API in an android application following the MVVM pattern.
+In this article, we will build an authentication API using the Django rest framework and consume the API in an Android application following the MVVM pattern.

 ### Prerequisites
 To follow along with this article, the reader should have the following: